The Topology of Poker: Outlook

 \subsection{Other intransitive games}

-There is, finally, a substantial literature on ``intransitive games'', however without their implications for poker and its psychology; see~\cite{MR1880801}*{Chapters~22 and~23}.
+There is a substantial literature on ``intransitive games'', see~\cite{MR1880801}*{Chapters~22 and~23}, however only considering $2$ players.
 One of the most promising ones is the ``Penney game''~\cite{MR0611250}.
 Some parameter $n\in\N$ is fixed.
 Every player chooses a binary sequence of length $n$.
 An infinite binary sequence is then drawn at random, one bit at a time.
 The first player whose sequence shows up wins.